Centrelink payments and entitlements and work bonus

 Repatriation Pharmaceutical Benefits Card (orange card):

 The orange card will entitle you to purchase your prescribed medications at a reduced cost.
 Once you've received up to the annual net level, you will not pay for further prescribed medication for the rest of that year.
-The orange card also qualifies you for a fortnightly Veterans supplement to assist with lowering the costs of prescription medications.
+Based on your need and if requested by your doctor items not listed in the PBS Schedule can also be obtained if approved by DVA.
+The orange card also qualifies you for a fortnightly Veterans supplement to assist with the costs of prescription medications.

 Repatriation Health Card (white card):